Layout Image

 Read my blog here on Firewalls.

 What a ridiculous situation,.
 You will be spending a part of a day or so, every week, just updating and scanning with your virus checkers, to make sure your Windows OS is clean!
-Well all I can say is good luck, you’re going to need it :) Watch out for those false positives.
+Well all I can say is good luck, you're going to need it 🙂 Watch out for those false positives.
 A lot of our club members now use Linux for the Internet, and use Windows for other things.
-(If you use Linux for the Internet make sure you have created a good root password, and have the firewall installed and set up securely, plus constantly install all the latest distros updates, and patches.)
+If you use Linux for the Internet make sure you have created a good root password, and have the firewall turned on and set up securely, plus constantly install all the latest distros updates, and patches.
+There are people in the club who will show you how to install Linux on your computer.
+You can have Linux and Windows loaded on a computer at the same time.
+This is called a dual boot system, you just make a decision which operating system you want to use at start up.

+Criminal gangs are just laughing at our inability to protect our private and commercial IT infrastructure.
 The Chinese are smart, they have created their own secure operating system “Kylin” for their critical infrastructure computers.
 It is based on Linux / BSD.
-The Russians, Chinese and the criminal gangs are just laughing at our inability to protect our private and commercial IT infrastructure.

 © Peter Daley, 2009